Bankston Lab

 Conferences

-The Emerging Researchers National (ERN) Conference in STEM is aimed at college and university undergraduate and graduate students who participate in programs funded by the NSF EES Unit, including underrepresented minorities and persons with disabilities.
-During this session, we discussed science policy as a concept, science policy settings and job titles, and provided examples of policy impact in addition to discussing background on SRC and ways to get involved (March 2024).
+• Building a Bridge Between Science and Society Through Science Policy: The Emerging Researchers National (ERN) Conference in STEM is aimed at college and university undergraduate and graduate students who participate in programs funded by the NSF EES Unit, including underrepresented minorities and persons with disabilities.
+During this session, we discussed science policy as a concept, science policy settings and job titles, and provided examples of policy impact in addition to discussing background on SRC and ways to get involved (2024).

-This presentation was given at the Atlanta Conference in Science and Innovation Policy and described findings from the recent publication on the current landscape of science policy training for undergraduate students (May 2023).
+• Building the Future Science Policy Workforce Through Undergraduate Opportunities: This presentation was given at the Atlanta Conference in Science and Innovation Policy and described findings from the recent publication on the current landscape of science policy training for undergraduate students (2023).

-Professional science policy opportunities have traditionally been filled by PhD-level students and established career-scientists.
+• Expanding Pathways into the Science Policy Workforce: Professional science policy opportunities have traditionally been filled by PhD-level students and established career-scientists.
 To expand science policy at the local, state, and federal-level, the science policy workforce must be expanded to include undergraduate STEMM students.
 The workshop was designed for early career researchers interested in exploring non-traditional career paths to science policy.
-The event was organized in partnership with JSPG, NSPN, SfN DCMA, ESEP Coalition and Student Pugwash (April 2022).
+The event was organized in partnership with JSPG, NSPN, SfN DCMA, ESEP Coalition and Student Pugwash (2022).

-The Bankston Lab’s goal is to cultivate the next generation’s workforce in science policy through research and training programs for early career researchers from underrepresented backgrounds.
-This presentation included background on this issue and our initiatives on expanding science policy training opportunities and awareness at the undergraduate level presented at the Science Ethics and Policy Symposium 2022 (April 2022).
+• SciPol Starters: Expanding the Science Policy Workforce Through Nontraditional Career Pathways: The Lab’s goal is to cultivate the next generation’s workforce in science policy through research and training programs for early career researchers from underrepresented backgrounds.
+This presentation included background on this issue and our initiatives on expanding science policy training opportunities and awareness at the undergraduate level presented at the Science Ethics and Policy Symposium 2022 (2022).

-This event focused on ways to better support the next generation STEM workforce, help them achieve their potential in science and to utilize their talents to solve problems in society.
+• Creating Actionable Change for STEM Education & Workforce Development: This event focused on ways to better support the next generation STEM workforce, help them achieve their potential in science and to utilize their talents to solve problems in society.
 We also discussed strategies that early career researchers can use to make improvements to the system.
 This event was organized in partnership with UC Irvine’s GPS-STEM and JSPG, with sponsorship from NSPN.
-Read the blog post (November 2021).
+Read the blog post (2021).

 Highlights